Skip to main content

 Say you currently owe a balance of $3,000 on a rewards credit card that has a 19.99% standard annual interest rate.
 Every month, you diligently put $300 towards your balance.
 At that rate of repayment, it would take you 12 months to pay off your balance and you’d end up paying a total of $309 in interest!

 Now, take the same example with a credit card that has a balance transfer promotion like the CIBC Select Visa*.
-Let’s assume you take that $3,000 balance from your old credit card and move it onto a new card with a balance transfer promotion of 0% for 10 months, a fee of 1% of the transferred balance (i.e. $30), and a rebated annual fee for the first year.
+Let’s assume you take that $3,000 balance from your old credit card and move it onto a new card with a balance transfer promotion of 0% for 10 months, a fee of 1% of the transferred balance (i.e. $30), and a rebated annual fee for the first two years.
 If you diligently paid off the balance in the allotted 10 months you would end up paying no interest at all on the transferred debt and all it would have cost you was $30.
 That’s an incredible savings of $279.